 Data are typically viewed and stored in the units of your choice (e.g., wind speed in mph, m/s, knots).
 Measurement rates and data recording intervals are independently programmable, allowing calculation of 15-minute, hourly, and daily data values from 1-minute or 1-second measurements, for example.
 Conditional outputs, such as rainfall intensity and wind gusts, can also be recorded.
 The program can be modified at any time to accommodate different sensor configurations or new data processing requirements.
 If needed, channel capacity can be expanded using multiplexers, including a model designed specifically for thermocouples.

-Almost any meteorological sensor can be measured by our data loggers, allowing stations to be customised for each site.
+Almost any meteorological sensor can be measured by our data loggers, allowing stations to be customized for each site.
 Typical sensors used on our stations include, but are not limited to:

 In some locations, hydrological sensors provide additional measurements, such as water level of a nearby stream.